 Take a look at a sample dining menu from the Château de la Marquetterie below.

-After breakfast and checking out of the hotel, it is time to head back to Paris for the return flight to Manchester, or further afield if you choose to make onward arrangements to stay longer.
+After breakfast and checking out of the hotel, we will have our final Champagne House visit and lunch before heading back to Paris for the return flight to Manchester, or further afield if you choose to make onward arrangements to stay longer.

 The transfer from Reims to Paris Charles de Gaulle is approximately 2 hours arriving in time for the following flights:

-OR Air France AF5010 operated by FlyBe [dep 14.50] arriving Manchester 15.30.
+OR Air France AF1268 [dep 20.45] arriving Manchester 21.15.
 For guests travelling back to London there are a larger number of flight departures available.Manchester 15.30)

 Includes the following: